ankitects/anki/docs/architecture.md

 - the GUI code
 - the backend code

+### GUI (`qt/` and `ts/`)

+Anki’s GUI is written parts in Python using the toolkit Qt (via Qt's Python bindings known as PyQt), and parts in a mix of TypeScript, HTML, and CSS.

+The Python code that implements Anki’s GUI (using PyQt) is located in `qt/aqt/`.
+It’s made available as a Python package named `aqt` (installable with `pip install 'aqt[qt6]'`) and is accessible through `import aqt` in Python code.

+The web code is split between `ts/` and `qt/aqt/data/web/`.
+The majority of new code now goes into `ts/` rather than `qt/aqt/data/web/` and, during the build process, gets copied into `qt/aqt/data/web/` instead.

 ### Library (`rslib/` and `pylib/`)

 The code responsible for the actual logic (opening collections, fetching and answering cards, et cetera) — the "backend" methods — is written parts in Python, parts in Rust.